Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 How the disease develops

-Of course, the vascular system has to work in an enhanced mode.
+Of course, the vascular system has to work in enhanced mode.
 The reasons why hemorrhoids occur after childbirth are as follows:

 Development occurs during pregnancy

-• gaining excessive weight;
+• have gained excessive weight;

 • leading a “sedentary-lying” lifestyle.